pshgpt/Car-Tracking-Chaincode/README.md

 getCarById(ctx, args): This method is used to retrieve a car object by its ID.
 It takes two arguments: docType and carId.
 The method checks that the correct number of arguments have been supplied, and returns the car object if it exists in the blockchain.

-getHistoryByCarId(ctx, args): This method is used to retrieve the history ofa car object by its ID.
+getHistoryByCarId(ctx, args): This method is used to retrieve the history of a car object by its ID.
 It takes one arguments: carId.
 The method checks that the correct number of arguments have been supplied, and returns the history of the car object if it exists in the blockchain.